jnanma/MARS/README.md

 ```
 The ```json_path``` specifies the directory containing the configuration file, not the file itself.
 The configuration file must be named ```config.json```.

-Ex: use demo run MARS:
+Ex: use demo to run MARS:
 ```sh
 python ./MARS/mars/main.py --json_path ./MARS/mars/demo
 ```